Meet the Religious Studies Faculty

 The concentration in Religious Studies draws upon Knox faculty expertise in several areas related to religion and theology -- history, black studies, political science, sociology, anthropology, sociology and philosophy.
 Their academic fields are listed below, with additional information and e-mail contacts on each person's linked profile page.

-Knight Distinguished Assistant Professor for the Study of Religion & Culture
+Knight Distinguished Associate Professor for the Study of Religion & Culture

 Ph.D., Duke University, 2005

 "My interest in world religions stems in large part from having grown up in Japan, Burma, Korea, and the Philippines as a member of a U.S. Foreign Service family."